darcyg/robot-comlib/README.md

 * **FDCommunication** : This class is the C++ representation of a Linux file descriptor.
 It provides basis functions for files descriptors like *read*, *write* and *close*.

 * **FDListener** : This one allows you to watch Linux files descriptors inputs.
 You can add (*addFD*) and remove (*remFD*) files descriptors and then use the function *listen*. *listen* will wait until there is an input on one of the files descriptors.
-Finally you can check witch file descriptor has received something with the function *isReceiving*.
+Finally you can check which file descriptor has received something with the function *isReceiving*.
 It avoids your task to be locked by a *read* function when you have several files descriptors to watch.

 ## Low-level communication tools